 Executive Supplemental Retirement Agreements.
-During 2002 the Bank established supplemental employment retirement plans, as amended on November 5, 2003, for the benefit of Mr. Gaughen and Mrs. Jackson.
-Under these plans the Bank makes annual contributions to secular trusts controlled by these executives.
-The executive has immediate control over the full amount of the contribution, including the power to distribute it to himself or herself, and is taxed immediately on the full amount of the contribution in the year of contribution.
+During 2002 the Bank established a supplemental employment retirement plan, as amended on November 5, 2003, April 27, 2006 and October 21, 2009 for the benefit of Mr. Robert H. Gaughen, Jr. Under this plan the Bank makes regular contributions to a secular trust controlled by this executive.
+The executive has immediate control over the full amount of the contribution, including the power to distribute it to himself, and is taxed immediately on the full amount of the contribution in the year of contribution.
 The Bank is entitled to an equivalent tax deduction in the year of contribution.
-The annual contributions from inception of the plan through the executive's anticipated year of retirement were scheduled when the plan was established and were designed so as to produce a sum of money (assuming investment gains of 6% per year) that would produce a certain retirement income to Mr. Gaughen and Mrs. Jackson (\$314,033 per year for Mr. Gaughen and \$118,755 per year for Ms. Jackson assuming retirement at age 62 in 2011 and 2020, respectively).
-The Bank's obligation is only to make these specified payments through 2011 and 2020, respectively, or through the executive's earlier retirement or death; the Bank has no obligation to make any payments after 2011 or 2020, respectively, if the executive retires later than originally expected.
-The executives assume all investment risk and actuarial risk concerning the retirement amounts; the bank has no obligation to guarantee the target retirement amounts.
-Expense related to these distributions amounted to \$610,751 for the year ended December 31, 2008.
-Upon Mrs. Jackson's leaving the Bank in March 2009, her benefits under this plan terminated, the final payments to her secular trust having been made in December 2008 with respect to 2008 and in February 2009 with respect to the first two months of 2009.
+The annual contributions from inception of the plan through the executive's anticipated year of retirement were scheduled when the plan was established and were designed so as to produce a sum of money (assuming investment gains of 6% per year) that would produce a certain retirement income to Mr. Gaughen of \$314,033 per year (assuming retirement at age 62 in 2011).
+On October 21, 2009 Mr. Gaughen's plan was amended to continue payments beyond 2011 at the 2010 rate until Mr. Gaughen retires.
+The executive assumes all investment risk and actuarial risk concerning the retirement amounts; the Bank has no obligation to guarantee the target retirement amounts.
+Expense related to these distributions amounted to \$575,143 for the year ended December 31, 2009.

-In connection with these plans, the Bank purchased life insurance policies at costs of \$7,309,000 in 2002 and an additional \$2,800,000 in 2003 and contributed them to a rabbi trust.
-The purpose of the rabbi trust is to make distributions to the secular trust for the individuals if the bank does not make timely payment of those contributions.
+In connection with this plan, the Bank purchased life insurance policies at costs of \$7,309,000 in 2002 and an additional \$2,800,000 in 2003 and contributed them to a rabbi trust.
+The purpose of the rabbi trust is to make distributions to the secular trust for the individual if the Bank does not make timely payment of those contributions.
 The Bank owns the insurance policies held in the rabbi trust.

-In addition, the bank entered into investment method split dollar plan agreements with Mr. Gaughen and Mrs. Jackson.
-Under these agreements, upon each executive's death, the executive's designated beneficiaries were originally entitled to receive an amount equal to (i) \$4,000,000 in the case of Mr. Gaughen and \$1,200,000 in the case of Mrs. Jackson or (ii) 100% of the total proceeds of the insurance policy, less the cash value of the policy, whichever amount is lower, and any remainder of the death benefit would be paid to the bank.
+In addition, the Bank entered into an investment method split dollar plan agreement with Mr. Gaughen.
+Under this agreement, upon the executive's death, the executive's designated beneficiaries were originally entitled to receive an amount equal to (i) \$4,000,000 or (ii) 100% of the total proceeds of the insurance policy, less the cash value of the policy, whichever amount is lower, and any remainder of the death benefit would be paid to the Bank.

-During 2007, the split-dollar plan agreements were terminated and the two executives' employment agreements were amended to provide that upon each executive's death, the executive's designated beneficiaries will be entitled to receive \$4,000,000 and \$1,200,000, respectively, provided that Mr. Gaughen's death benefit will be reduced to \$2,000,000 upon his attaining the age of 83.
-The Bank made charges to earnings during 2008 of \$242,398 and \$20,701, for Mr. Gaughen and Mrs. Jackson respectively, which amounts are based on actuarial assumptions rather than on insurance premiums or contributions.
-Mrs. Jackson's death benefit will continue following her leaving the Bank in March 2009.
+During 2007, the split-dollar plan agreement was terminated and the executive's employment agreement was amended to provide that upon the executive's death, the executive's designated beneficiaries will be entitled to receive \$4,000,000, provided that Mr. Gaughen's death benefit will be reduced to \$2,000,000 upon his attaining the age of 83.
+The Bank made charges to earnings during 2009 of \$246,318 for Mr. Gaughen which amount is based on actuarial assumptions rather than on insurance premiums or contributions.